LinuxCommandLibrary

 CAVEATS

-Requires root privileges to modify system trust store.
+May require root privileges to modify the system trust store if no user-specific store is available.
 Changes may require applications to be restarted to take effect.
 The store format and location varies by distribution.

 HISTORY